donno/warehouse51/numberhunt/README.md

 environment where the game can be played with the intention that it is played by a machine.

+Additionally there is numbertarget which is a game for the (LOVE)[https://love2d.org/] engine.
+This is an interactive version of the game that I wrote back in 2013-2014.

 Game rules
 ---------------------